European Advanced Specialization Course

 • Module 2 Longevity Medicine Therapies: 44 hours in total between teaching and exams for an estimated weekly commitment of 15 weeks

-• Internship Module (optional): 80 hours of clinical practice at SoLongevity Healthcenters srl facilities, for a continuous 2-week in-person commitment.
+• Clinic Internship Module (optional): 80 hours of clinical practice at SoLongevity Healthcenters srl facilities, for a continuous 2-week in-person commitment.

 Registration fee and organizational secretariat